 Situated at the backdrop of a beautiful view of the sea, is the shrine of Haji Ali, a wealthy merchant turned into Muslim Sufi.
-The Haji Ali Dargah (mausoleum) was raised in 1431 in reminiscence of an affluent Muslim trader, Sayyed Peer Haji Ali Shah Bukhari, who gave up all his worldly belongings before making a trip to Mecca.
+The Haji Ali Dargah in India (mausoleum) was raised in 1431 in reminiscence of an affluent Muslim trader, Sayyed Peer Haji Ali Shah Bukhari, who gave up all his worldly belongings before making a trip to Mecca.
 People from all walks of life and religions come here to seek blessings.

 Dargah Sharif, the tomb of Moinuddin Chishti is one of the holiest places of worship in India not only for the Muslims but for followers of every faith.
 Being the final resting place of the Gharib Nawaz Moin-ud-din Chishti, it has had an enormous contribution in spreading the ethical and spiritual values of Islam amongst masses.
 It is one of the dargahs in India that allows people from all faiths.

 Akbar's Tomb is a mausoleum which house the mortal remains of the great emperor Akbar.
 It is an important Mughal architectural masterpiece, built in 1605-1613.
 It is situated in Sikandra, the outskirts of the Agra city and is spread over 119 acres.
 According to Tartary tradition, which stated to start the construction of one's tomb during one's lifetime only, Akbar himself commenced the construction of this tomb.